 - You'd like early-stage push-back on insurer decisions, not just end-of-claim legal action.

-What a full-service path actually covers
+What the service actually covers

 - CTP lodgement inside 28 days — forms completed, insurer notified, weekly payments started.